AerospaceJam/docs/docs/getting-started/project-setup.md

         return render_template('index.html')
     ```

 - `static` is where other files that your website needs to serve up that *aren't* pages go.
-The only file in here is `js/socket.io.js`, which is a library that allows you to communicate back and forth with your server from your website and ground control station in realtime without having to worry about any complicated code.
+The only file in here is `js/socket.io.js`, which is a library that allows you to communicate back and forth with your server from your website and ground control station in real time without having to worry about any complicated code.
 You won't EVER need to modify this code, and if you ever are instructed to manually modify it, disregard the instructions to do so.
   - You can add other files to this folder in any structure that you like and load them from templates with `{{ url_for('static', filename='<path to your file>') }}`, where `<path to your file>` is the file you added.

 ## Configuring git